InaSusnoschi/train-A-wear/README.md

 Import the project from Phone App folder in Android Studio and run the gradle build.
 You can either generate an APK file or install it straight away on your phone.

 ## Documentation
+More documentation is availabe in the project's wiki page!

 ### Examples
 Using IMU data to obtain body position and orientation.